-When the four-digit display values include decimal points, separate decimal point setting is required in addition to the maximum and minimum value setting described above.
+When the four-digit display values include decimal points, a separate decimal-point setting is required in addition to the maximum and minimum value setting described above.

-Set No. 8 of SW1 (L) and No. 1 of SW2 (R) as follows according to the decimal point position required.
+Set No. 8 of SW1 (L) and No. 1 of SW2 (R) as follows depending on the decimal point position required.
 (See Figure 6-8).